Last updated on August 4, 2026

 Quick answer

-The best mobile insurtech AI workspaces for agents in 2026 are FurtherAI, Duck Creek Technologies, Sapiens CoreSuite, Hi Marley, Sonant AI, Zowie, and Noxus.
-FurtherAI leads the list for commercial insurance: customers have reported up to 646% ROI, 30× faster submission intake, and 90% claim-intake automation on a mobile-accessible workspace purpose-built for underwriters, brokers, MGAs, carriers, and reinsurers.
+The best mobile insurtech AI workspaces for agents in 2026 are FurtherAI, Duck Creek Technologies, Sapiens CoreSuite, Hi Marley, Sonant AI, Zowie, and Noxus — spanning mobile-native field tools and mobile-accessible commercial workspaces.
+FurtherAI leads for commercial insurance agents working on the go: customers have reported up to 646% ROI, 30× faster submission intake, and 90% claim-intake automation from a mobile-accessible workspace built for underwriters, brokers, MGAs, carriers, and reinsurers.

-FurtherAI — AI workspace for commercial insurance agents
+FurtherAI — best mobile-accessible workspace for commercial insurance agents

 Attribute Detail